Search Results for: networking

 Networking skills and a preference for introversion or extraversion are independent concepts.
 One does not imply the other.
 Networking skills are social skills, and social skills are learned.

 How do you decide what direction to head next in your career?
 Would you like to be more visible inside your company?
 How do you increase your chances of getting a job offer inside of a company that interests you?

 Over the course of my speaking and client engagements I find myself frequently recommending informational interviews as a tactic to learn, as well as gain exposure for your career.
 Informational interviews are a great way to explore opportunities, discover mentors, and get information about a field of work from someone who has firsthand knowledge.

-The twice-weekly emails that help you achieve personal and professional growth.
+The twice-weekly emails that serve as a metronome to the rhythm of our work lives.
 View The Archives Live deliberately!
 Ideas are not enough.
 Real growth and change come from incremental and sustained focus and determination.
-Learning and growth happen when you supplement experiences …
+Learning and growth happen …

 Our life’s work, and the meaning we derive from it, is much too important to delegate to a company to manage. — Ruben Rodriquez, Integral Impact A career is a terrible thing to waste.
 The more you understand and take an …

 I want to thank you for the riveting presentation you brought to our group today!
 In my opinion, this is the best treatment of networking we have seen in the four years of CTSG, and also right up there …